On the convex components of a set in $\mathbb{R}^n$: Introduction

 where $k\in\N$ and $E_1,\dots,E_k$ are the \emph{convex components} of $E$, i.e., compact and convex sets with non-empty interior.
 Since, in general, such a decomposition is obviously not unique, it is interesting to give a lower bound on the minimal number $k_{\min}(E)\in\N$ of the convex components of $E$.
 By definition, $k_{\min}(E)=1$ if and only if $E$ is a convex body.
 Moreover, we can note that $k_{\min}(E)\ge c(E)$, where $c(E)\in\N$ is the number of connected components of $E$.
 Indeed, any convex component of $E$ must lay inside some connected component of $E$.
 Therefore, without loss of generality, in the following we will always assume that $E$ is a connected set.

 The first lower bound on the minimal number of convex components was given in~\cite{LL08}*{Theorem~1.1}, where the authors proved that

 where $\ceil*{x}\in\mathbb Z$ denotes the upper integer part of $x\in\R$.
 Here and in the following, for all $s\ge0$ we let $\Haus^s$ be the $s$-dimensional Hausdorff measure (in particular, $\Haus^0$ is the counting measure).
 Moreover, we let $\de E$ be the boundary of~$E$ and $\co(E)$ be the convex hull of~$E$.
-Note that, because $E$ admits at least one decomposition as in~\eqref{eq:convex_decomp}, $\Haus^{n-1}(\de E)$ and $\Haus^{n-1}(\de(\co(E)))$ are two finite and strictly positive real numbers, see~\cite{LL08}, so that~\eqref{eq:leonetti_deficit} is well posed.
+Note that, since $E$ admits at least one decomposition as in~\eqref{eq:convex_decomp}, $\Haus^{n-1}(\de E)$ and $\Haus^{n-1}(\de(\co(E)))$ are two finite and strictly positive real numbers, see~\cite{LL08}, so that the right-hand side in~\eqref{eq:leonetti_deficit} is well defined.

 In the subsequent paper \cite{CGLP19}, the bound in~\eqref{eq:leonetti_deficit} has been improved in the case $n=2$ in the sense explained in \cref{ss:improvement} for a class of compact sets $E\subset\R^2$.
 In the same spirit, our aim is to provide a refined bound of the number $k_{\min}(E)$ in any dimension $n\ge 2$.
-We underline that the estimate we are going to obtain also improves the result in~\cite{CGLP19}.
+We stress that the estimate we are going to obtain also improves the result in~\cite{CGLP19}.